finite-colin-machine/ME-405-Romi/README.md

 |                          | Sensor 7            | C3              | S7 (L)     |

 ## Code
-The code folder contains all of the files that should be stored on the Nucleo in order to run.
-This project uses MicroPython.
+The code folder contains all of the files that need to be stored on the Nucleo in order to run.
+This project uses MicroPython, which the nucleo needs to be preconfigured with before adding the other files.

 ### Task Structure
 ADD OVERALL TASK DIAGRAM AND INDIVIDUAL FSMs WITH DISCUSSION SIMILAR TO LAB 3